plus3it/name-computer-formula/README.md

 ## Configuration

+There are two configuration options:

+*   `computername`
+*   `pattern`

-The only configuration option is the computername, which is read from a salt grain, `name-computer:computername`, or a pillar key, `name-computer:lookup:computername`.
-The formula will read the value, and will set the computer name.
-If both keys are unset or set to a value that evaluates as `False`, then the formula will do nothing.
+The `computername`, is read from a salt grain, `name-computer:computername`, or a pillar key, `name-computer:lookup:computername`.

+The `pattern` is read only from pillar, `name-computer:lookup:pattern`.
+The value is a perl-compatible regular expression (PCRE).
+The `computername` is tested against the pattern.
+The default pattern is `.*`, which matches any value.

+The logic flow is as follows:

+1. If the computername grain has a value that matches the pattern, use the grain value.
+2. Otherwise, if the computername pillar has a value that matches the pattern, use the pillar value.
+3. If neither of those conditions are met, do nothing.